|

 November Mug Rug

 November is a busy time for crafters!
-With that in mind, we have an easy weave this month.
-The structure is a basic plain weave showcasing an example of how playing with color alone can create a beautiful pattern.
+With that in mind, this month we have an easy weave for you.
+The structure is a basic plain weave that shows how simply playing with color can create a beautiful pattern.

 You will need:

-– Rigid Heddle Loom at least 8” wide such as the Kromski Harp Forte or Presto
+(such as the Kromski Harp Forte or Presto)

 • Tapestry needle for hemming

-This pattern is written for the direct wrapping method.
+This pattern is written for the direct warping method.

-Normally when we are warping just one strand of a particular color, we would cut it and tie it on the peg.
-But with this many single threads, the knotting would be overwhelming.
+Normally, when warping a single strand of a color, we would cut the yarn and tie it onto the peg.
+However, because this pattern uses many single ends, all those ties would become overwhelming.

 Using the warping peg, begin with 1 loop of teal.